jisc-services/Public-Documentation/PublicationsRouter/sword-in/USER.md

 Get the URL of the collection from the Service Document (see above), and then do the following

-    POST /collections/<YOUR_USER_ID>
+    POST /collections/<YOUR_ACCOUNT_ID>
     Content-Disposition: filename=filename.zip
     Content-Type: application/zip

     [binary content]

-This will require you to provide your email and password via HTTP Basic Authentication.
+This will require you to provide your PubRouter credentials (email and password) via HTTP Basic Authentication.

 For example, using curl, you might do the following:

-    curl -i --data-binary "@article.zip" -H "Content-Disposition: attachment; filename=article.zip" -H "Content-Type: application/zip" https://email:password@pubrouter.jisc.ac.uk/sword/collections/<YOUR_USER_ID>
+    curl -i --data-binary "@article.zip" -H "Content-Disposition: attachment; filename=article.zip" -H "Content-Type: application/zip" https://email:password@pubrouter.jisc.ac.uk/sword/collections/<YOUR_ACCOUNT_ID>

 In response to this you will either receive a SWORDv2 error document detailing any problems with the request, or a successful 201 (Created) response.
-If you get a different response, the returned XML should provide an explanation for your error.
+If you get a different response, the returned XML should provide an explanation of your error.

 Along with the successful response you will receive an HTTP header "Location" which gives you the "Edit-IRI" for your notification.
 If you want to access your notification again, you'll need this.
 You will also get an XML deposit receipt